 Note: We use a truncated normal distribution with four parameters: minimum (a), maximum (b), mean, and standard deviation (sd).
 The parameters used for each of the scenarios are as follows: G= rtruncnorm (n=1000,a=4,b=8, mean=6,sd=0.8), Q=rtruncnorm (n=1000,a=4,b=8, mean=5,sd=1), F=rtruncnorm (n=1000,a=3,b=9, mean=5,sd=2).

-Beyond establishing second order stochastic dominance, it is important to understand how much yield advantage is needed for one technology to second order dominate another.
-For this, we use an approximation to compute the lower and upper bounds for one technology to second order stochastically dominate another.

 The lower WTP bound that makes any risk-averse farmer prefer new technology (in this case scenarios other than the baseline) can be derived using second order stochastic dominance (see Hurley et al 2018 for detailed derivations).
 If both lower bound and upper bound are positive, then any risk averse farmer will prefer the new technology.
 Conversely, if both lower bound and upper bound are negative, then any risk averse farmer will stick to the old technology.
 If however, the lower bound is negative and the upper bound is positive, then it is requires an explicit understanding of risk preferences—information not easily available—to determine which distribution is preferred.
 We use Octave for the computational analyses.

 Proceeding with the hypothetical distributions, we show in table 2 results from using our approach to compute upper and lower willingness to pay bounds.
 The WTP bounds are positive for the comparison between Q and G as well as F and G.